By using this site, you agree to our Privacy Policy and our Terms of Use.

 Paid Preparer Authorization

-If a QSF wants to permit the IRS to discuss its tax return with the paid preparer, it can check the “Yes” box in the signature area of the return.
-This authorization applies only to the individual whose signature appears in the “Paid Preparer Use Only” section of the QSFs return and does not apply to the firm.
+If a fund trustee wishes to permit the IRS to discuss its tax return with the paid preparer, it can check the “Yes” box in the signature area of the return.
+This authorization applies only to the individual whose signature appears in the “Paid Preparer Use Only” section of the tax return and does not apply to the firm.

 The authorization allows the IRS to contact the paid preparer to answer any questions that may arise during the processing of the return, provide any missing information from the return, get information about the processing status of the return, and respond to IRS notices about errors, offsets, and return preparation.

-This authorization, however, does not allow the paid preparer to receive any refund check, bind the QSF to anything, or otherwise represent the QSF before the IRS.
+This authorization, however, does not allow the paid preparer to receive any refund check, bind the trust to anything, or otherwise represent the fund before the IRS.
 The authorization automatically ends on the due date (excluding extensions) for filing the QSF’s tax return.

 Assembling the Return